millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Images are usually represented on computers as 3-dimensional arrays.
 Each 2-dimensional layer represents the red, green, and blue color values, so each pixel on the image is really a vector in :math:`\mathbb R^3`.

-To quantize an image, the KMeans algorithm (or another similar algorithm) first finds clusters which represent groups of pixels are closest in color.
+To quantize an image, the K-Means algorithm (or another similar algorithm) first finds clusters which represent groups of pixels are closest in color.
 It also finds cluster centers which represent the mean color of the cluster.
 It then takes every pixel in a cluster and recolors it to the cluster center.

 Task 2a
 -------